-Our authorized capital stock consists of 500,000,000 shares of common stock, par value \$0.0001 per share, 10,000 shares of Series A Preferred Stock, par value \$0.0001 per share, and 10,000,000 shares of blank check preferred stock, par value \$0.0001 per share.
+Our authorized capital stock consists of 500,000,000 shares of common stock, par value \$0.0001 per share, 10,000 shares of Series A preferred stock, par value \$0.0001 per share, and 10,000,000 shares of blank check preferred stock, par value \$0.0001 per share.

-As of December 31, 2019, we had 56,455,376 shares of common stock outstanding, 10,000 shares of Series A preferred stock issued and outstanding and warrants to purchase 5,750,000 shares of common stock issued and outstanding.
+As of June 30, 2020, we had 81,811,727 shares of common stock outstanding and 10,000 shares of Series A preferred stock issued and outstanding.

 Holders of the common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders, including the election of directors, and do not have cumulative voting rights.
-Accordingly, the holders of a majority of the outstanding shares of common stock entitled to vote in any election of directors can elect all of the directors standing for election, if they so choose, other than the directors that holders of Series A Preferred Stock are entitled to elect or any directors that the holders of any undesignated preferred stock that may be issued in the future may be entitled to elect.
-Subject to preferences of the Series A Preferred Stock and any preferences that may be applicable to any then outstanding blank check preferred stock, holders of common stock are entitled to receive ratably those dividends, if any, as may be declared by the board of directors out of legally available funds.
+Accordingly, the holders of a majority of the outstanding shares of common stock entitled to vote in any election of directors can elect all of the directors standing for election, if they so choose, other than the directors that holders of Series A preferred stock are entitled to elect or any directors that the holders of any undesignated preferred stock that may be issued in the future may be entitled to elect.
+Subject to preferences of the Series A preferred stock and any preferences that may be applicable to any then outstanding blank check preferred stock, holders of common stock are entitled to receive ratably those dividends, if any, as may be declared by the board of directors out of legally available funds.